Anyone planning to retire in Germany will need to know how wills in Germany work, and what German succession rules mean for your heirs

 - Executing a will and grant of probate in Germany

-- Getting your estate valued in Germany
+- Valuing an estate in Germany

 - Inheritance tax in Germany